By Metal Dave

 Fortunately, Glenn’s gotten incrementally more cordial over the years (if he was any more bored, he’d be dead).
 In my defense, I think I do a pretty good job of interviewing these people and steering clear of stupid questions about favorite colors and the current tour (“Um, it sucks, Dave!
 Tell your readers to save their cash.”
 Yeah, right!).
 I definitely take a certain pride in digging beneath the current press release and engaging the subject in a manner that lets him or her know I’m a true fan whose done his homework and not some poor hack who got stuck with this assignment.
 After all, I feel I owe that to myself, the subject and most importantly, my readers.

 None of that mattered in 1990, but then again, Glenn is only human (sorry to disappoint).
 Maybe he was having a bad day (which, of course, he’s entitled to).
 Or, maybe as Sugar Ray once sang, “Danzig (Just) Needs a Hug.”

-All that said, I will always be a Glenn fan (despite his reluctance to sign my Chuck Biscuits drum head and the fact that he called me “drunk” when we met).
+All that said, I will always be a Glenn fan.
 His first two solo albums and his work with the Misfits and Samhain comprise a must-own catalog.
 Eerie, raw, pioneering and demonic, those works are the soundtrack to Halloween (or a satanic cult ritual).